sql-machine-learning/elasticdl/elasticdl/doc/elastic_scheduling.md

     --repository=gcr.io \
     --image_base=gcr.io/elasticdl/elasticdl:dev
 ```
-Using the command `kubectl get pod` you will see the status of master is Running and the status of the single worker is Pending because of insufficient resources, because the priority of the second job is higher than the first job, so soon the first job is preempted and one of the two workers of the first job is deleted by kubernetes, the released resource is assigned to the second job.
+Using the command `kubectl get pod` you will see the status of master is Running and the status of the single worker is Pending because of insufficient resources, because the priority of the second job is higher than the first job, so soon the first job is preempted and one of the two workers of the first job is deleted by Kubernetes, the released resource is assigned to the second job.
-because the ability of elastic scheduling, the two elasticdl jobs will become finished at last.
+Because of elastic scheduling, the two elasticdl jobs will finish finally.